sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 | Number of sub port interfaces per physical port or port channel   | 250                       |
 | Number of sub port interfaces per switch                          | 750                       |

-# 8 Port channel renaming
-Linux has the limitation of 15 characters on an interface name.
-For sub port interface use cases on port channels, we need to redesign the current naming convention for port channels (PortChannelXXXX, 15 characters) to take shorter names (such as, PoXXXX, 6 characters).
-Even when the parent port is a physical port, sub port interface use cases, such as Ethernet128.1024, still exceed the 15-character limit on an interface name.

 # 9 Appendix
 ## 9.1 Difference between a sub port interface and a vlan interface